xcloudx12345/mineboty/README.md

 - New stop (to stop guard and pvp)
 - - - - - - - - - - - - - - - - - - - - - -

-# command usage of DAY
-- enter in in game chat "DAY"

-# command usage of NIGHT
-- enter in in game chat "DAY"

-# command usage of NIGHT
-- enter in in game chat "MIDNITGHT"

-# command usage of NIGHT
-- enter in in game chat "NOON"

-# i will update read me soon i am busy -_-